-The Ontario Media Development Corporation can help you take your project from script to screen.
+Ontario Creates can help you take your project from script to screen.
 Whether you produce feature films or television programs, we can scout locations, introduce you to the people you need to talk to, provide information on our facilities and services, and liaise with other government agencies on your behalf.

 And we do it all at no cost to you.

 Ontario has a proven track record of doing it right.
 Decades of experience, quality infrastructure and reliable tax credits will save you time and money.

 As the Film Commission for the Province of Ontario, we market Ontario to the feature film and television production industry, providing location scouting and facilitation services.

 Primary Film Commission Contacts:

 Janice Reid Johnston, Marketing Consultant - email@example.com

 Claudia Caravaggio, Digital Library Team Lead - CCaravaggio@ontariocreates.ca